BarredaSaez/bill-automation/README.md

-Sure, here is a generated README for your repository:

 # Bill Automation

 Python script to perform a bill scraping automation from Gmail using LLMs like ChatGPT-4o-mini, then the script will upload the data to a Google Sheets file.
 It can work with an easy interface where the user has to include the email-subject, and with a script interface to use it with crontabs or automated scripts.